 Commonwealth Scientific and Industrial Research Organisation

 The primary functions of the Commonwealth Scientific and Industrial Research Organisation (CSIRO), as set out in the Science and Industry Research Act 1949, are to carry out scientific research and facilitate the application or utilisation of the results of such research.
-CSIRO is responsible for delivering science and innovative solutions for industry, society and the environment.
+CSIRO is responsible for delivering innovative scientific and technology solutions to benefit industry, the environment and the community through scientific research and capability development, services and advice.

-CSIRO’s total budgeted assets for 2022–23 are just over $3.2 billion, with 66 per cent of these assets attributable to: land and buildings; and property, plant and equipment, as shown in Figure 2.
-Sales of goods and services contribute to just over 28 per cent of total budgeted revenue, with other revenue streams contributing to 8 per cent.
-Total budgeted liabilities are just under $613.4 million, with other provisions contributing to 9 per cent.
+The CSIRO’s total budgeted assets for 2024–25 are $3.9 billion, with 61 per cent of these assets attributable to: land and buildings; and property, plant and equipment, as shown in Figure 6.
+Sales of goods and services contribute to 28 per cent of total budgeted revenue, with other revenue streams contributing to 21 per cent.

 - The completeness and accuracy of research project revenue, due to the degree of judgement involved across a number of revenue streams from a variety of sources and funding models.